07Vaishnavi-Singh/07Vaishnavi-Singh/README.md

 - 👯 I'm always ready to collaborate on exciting DeFi projects out there

-- 💬 Ask me about **Solidity, Yul and DeFi and blockchain Development**
+- 💬 Ask me about **Solidity, Yul and DeFi and Blockchain Development**

 - 👨‍💻 3X Hackathon Winner